 Flying cars have captured the imaginations of designers and drivers since the pioneering age of motoring.
-Combining a road-going vehicle with flight seems like the perfect solution to congested routes, saving time for everyone.
-Today, we’re closer than ever to making flying cars a reality, but how close is this to becoming an everyday sight?
+Combining a road vehicle with flight seems like the perfect solution to congested routes, saving time for everyone - no?

 Vertical take-off and landing

 The huge growth in drone technology has answered some of the questions about VTOL ability and doing away with the need for a runway.
 However, there are still obstacles to the introduction of flying cars with this type of flight system.

 Ian Constance, Chief Executive of the Advanced Propulsion Centre, explains.

 "At present, the idea of a flying car is very much a rich man’s toy and will be built in tiny numbers.
 I think the real future of this type of vehicle lies in pay-per-use as a taxi and that means testing methods will have to account for both road and air use.
 That brings many conflicts as it requires a large amount of energy to get a vehicle airborne."

 He continues, "car makers are interested in flying cars because they can take the lead in a disruptive technology at a time when they are faced with becoming car assemblers as others come to the fore in autonomous technologies."

 This is why the likes of Toyota and Geely are so keen to invest and acquire firms developing flying cars.